 This course is the first in a four-part sequence that addresses the application of cardiology in a pre-hospital setting.
 In Cardiology I, students will learn the fundamentals of cardiology.
-The course will introduce the anatomy of the heart with a specific emphasis on macro and micro-circulation, nervous pathways, sodium/potassium pumps, and major muscle regions of the heart.
-An in-depth review of normal and abnormal cardiac enzymes, electrolyte levels, and other substances' effects on the heart will be provided.
+The course will introduce the anatomy of the heart with a specific emphasis on macro and micro-circulation, nervous pathways, sodium/potassium pumps and major muscle regions of the heart.
+An in-depth review of normal and abnormal cardiac enzymes, electrolyte levels and other substances' effects on the heart will be provided.
 The electrocardiograph theory and its application in pre-hospital settings will also be introduced.
-Prerequisites: HL125 or EMT license or pending status, BI107, SI112, and appropriate placement test scores.
-Co-requisites: HL130, HL140, and HL146.
+Prerequisites: EMT license or pending status, and appropriate placement test scores or permission of Program Director.
+Co-requisites: B1107, HL130, HL140, and HL146.